Center for Photography at Woodstock

-The Center for Photography at Woodstock (CPW) is a not-for-profit artist-centered organization to develop and promote contemporary photography, located in Kingston, New York.
+The Center for Photography at Woodstock, more recently known as CPW, is a not-for-profit artist-centered organization to develop and promote contemporary photography, located in Kingston, New York.
 It began operations in 1977 under the name Catskill Center for Photography and was located in Woodstock until 2022.
 The center offers various programs from exhibitions and workshops to artist residencies and access to professional workspace.
+In 2022, CPW relocated from Woodstock to Kingston, NY and in January 2025, opened its new headquarters in the former G.W.
+Van Slyke & Co. cigar factory.
+The building now houses a photography museum, and an educational and community center in a 40,000-square-foot, four-story space.

 History

-The Center for Photography at Woodstock, originally called the Catskill Center for Photography, was founded in 1977 as a non-for-profit organization to provide support to artists working in the photographic arts.
-Howard Greenberg and Michael Feinberg, the original founders, created the photo center due to the lack of support for photographers in the area.
-Since the start of CPW, the center has offered workshops, exhibitions, and a black and white darkroom.